min2ha/ukwa-site/content/target/42368/index.en.md

   "subject": "Political Action and Communication"
 }

-# Migrants Organise: Migrants and refugees acting for justice.

 Formerly the Migrant and Refugee Communities Forum, Migrants Organise Migrants Organise is a platform where refugees and migrants organise for power, dignity and justice.